 Paul considered a clean conscience, even among those new in the faith, to be an essential part of being a Christian.
 He admonishes those who have a greater understanding of the truth to be concerned, out of love, about how some of their actions might adversely affect "weaker" believers.
 The apostle emphatically states that it is a sin to lead others to defile theirs (meaning to go against it and bring guilt), as well as going against the one we have (see 1Corinthians 8, 10:27 - 32).

 Maintaining a good conscience is important to all believers, especially to those who are active in God's work (1Timothy 1:18 - 19).
 This is why Christians are commanded to obey (as long as it is not against God's will) the civil authorities they live under (Romans 13:1 - 5).
 Those who do good with a clean heart, yet are unjustly persecuted and accused of evil, receive praise from the Father (1Peter 2:19 - 21, 3:16 - 17).

 Those who apostatize from the faith and begin to spread lies can do so because their hearts have been "cauterized (burned or seared) with a hot iron" (1Timothy 4:2).
-Clearly, a person can defile and work against their conscience to such an extent that it no longer functions as a gauge of right and wrong.
-They destroy what God has given them and, consequently, are free to pursue whatever evil they wish unhindered by any guilt or remorse.
+Clearly, a person can defile and work against their innermost belief system to such an extent that it no longer functions as a gauge of right and wrong.